Application guide

 • In the third column (Timelines), indicate the expected timeline for the activity to start and to be completed.

-• In the fourth column (Security Objective), describe the purpose/objective of the protection measure or activity so Public Safety Canada can understand how it will mitigate your organization's risk to hate-motivated incidents/crime.
-The program objectives are used as criteria to assess eligibility, so it is important to explain how the each activity meets the program objectives.
+• In the fourth column (Security Objective), describe the purpose/objective of the protection measure or activity so Public Safety Canada can understand how it will mitigate your organization's risk to hate-motivated incidents/crimes.
+The program objectives are used as criteria to assess eligibility, so it is important to explain how each activity meets the program objectives.

 Example scenario with workplan

-An organization's facility has experienced frequent break-ins and their walls have been repeatedly vandalized with hateful obscenities directed to the community.
+An organization's facility has experienced frequent break-ins and their walls have been repeatedly vandalized with hateful obscenities directed at the community.
 The facility has an alarm system installed; however, it is easy for anyone to access the site and it is not monitored at night.
 Given the threats and hateful messages left on their walls and the limited security at their facility, they fear an intruder motivated by hate could show up during business hours to inflict harm on its members.

 The following is an example of a workplan this organization could propose to address the threats and vulnerabilities they are facing and concerned about